spoddutur/spark-notes/deep_dive_into_storage_formats.md

 #### Instead of java objects, come up with a data format which is more compact and less overhead

 ### Action Plan1 + Action Plan2 together:
-- Spark should get transparency on 2 things:
-  1. What data is it handling
+1. **Have user register dataschema** - This will spark transparency on what data it is handling
-  2. What operation is user performing on it
+2. **Make the operations that user want to perform on data transparent to Spark**
-- Create new data layout which is more compact and less overhead.
+3. Create new data layout which is more compact and less overhead.
 #### This paved way to “Dataframes and Datasets”

 ### What is DataSet/DataFrame?